 - Visit the WDPI website for details and frequently asked questions about the program.

 - Research course options in Mount Mary University’s course catalog and work with Mount Mary’s Youth Options Coordinator to find eligible courses (Hint: You'll want to do this before submitting the PI-8700 to your school district!).

 How to Apply to Youth Options Program

 - Complete the Youth Options Program Plan and Report (PI-8700).
 Consult with the Mount Mary Youth Options Coordinator when filling out this form to ensure the courses you want are offered and eligible.

 - Submit your official high school transcripts (ACT scores are optional) to Mount Mary’s Admission Office.
-Use Mount Mary’s Transcript Request Form (PDF) to help move the process forward.
+Students must demonstrate strong academic performance to be approved.

 - Complete and submit the Youth Options Participant Agreement Form.*

 - Complete and submit the Youth Options Billing Information Form (Note: Students of Milwaukee Public Schools are not required to complete this billing form).*